Waiting for May, Brussels eyes December Brexit deal

 However, it is the financial settlement that has been the most concern for the past few months and that, they believe, could be resolved by a combination of May stating clearly that Britain will pay a share after leaving of two major EU budget lines, staff pensions and agreed but undisbursed spending.

-British press reports, seen in Brussels as planted leaks from May’s team, suggesting she might offer to pay something like 40 billion pounds have encouraged EU negotiators.
+British press reports, seen in Brussels as planted leaks from May’s team, suggesting she might offer to pay something like 40 billion pounds ($53 billion) have encouraged EU negotiators.

 While that is well short of the 60 billion euros ($71 billion) the European Commission has mentioned, that was always seen by EU officials as a maximum demand.
 And they are willing, they say, to help May massage the public messaging of the amount in order to limit the political flak she takes at home.